in28minutes/cloud.in28minutes.com/_posts_ranga/google-cloud-choosing-a-database.md

 Let's start with applications where a large number of users make a large number of small transactions ( small reads & updates).
 Typical use cases include CRM, e-commerce, and banking applications.
 The most popular databases are MySQL, Oracle, SQL Server, etc.

 Recommended GCP Services are:
-- Cloud SQL: Supports PostgreSQL, MySQL, and SQL Server for regional relational databases (up to a few TBs)
+- **Cloud SQL**: Supports PostgreSQL, MySQL, and SQL Server for regional relational databases (up to a few TBs)
-- Cloud Spanner: Unlimited scale (multiple PBs) and 99.999% availability for global applications with horizontal scaling
+- **Cloud Spanner**: Unlimited scale (multiple PBs) and 99.999% availability for global applications with horizontal scaling

 ##### Cloud SQL

 Cloud SQL is a **Fully Managed Relational Database** service.

 Here are some of the important features: